 Contraception, again, is something that any sexually active individual should consider, regardless of their sex.
 However, it’s a good idea to ensure that men understand the options that are available to them.
 Men have much more limited choice when it comes to contraceptive options than women.
 The only truly effective means of contraception for a man are condoms or a vasectomy.
 Condoms are latex products that can be worn during intercourse.
 They have a 99% success rate when used properly and are also the only form of contraception that can prevent the spread of STIs and STDs.
 A vasectomy is a form of sterilization, so it’s extremely important that you only opt in for this procedure if you definitely do not want children at a later point in your life.

 These are just a few different men’s health concerns that are surprisingly prevalent across the population.
-So, familiarize yourself with them and ensure that you know what to do and where to seek helmale suicide rates are a lot higher than those of womenp should you experience them!
+So, familiarize yourself with them and ensure that you know what to do and where to seek help should you experience them!